Place Names in Google’s Knowledge Graph

-2. The method of claim 1, wherein the identifying a first potential place name comprises examining sequences of one or more capitalized words.
+2. The method of claim 1, wherein identifying a first potential place name comprises examining sequences of one or more capitalized words.

-3. The method of claim 1, wherein the identifying a first potential place name comprises identifying a second potential place name in the value and examining words surrounding the second potential place name.
+3. The method of claim 1, wherein identifying a first potential place name comprises identifying a second potential place name in the value and examining words surrounding the second potential place name.

-4. The method of claim 1, wherein the identifying a first potential place name comprises identifying various representations of the same place name.
+4. The method of claim 1, wherein identifying a first potential place name comprises identifying various representations of the same place name.

 5. The method of claim 1, wherein the attribute has been determined to correspond to a place name by comparing facts containing the same attribute